Science

 Please Note: AP courses may require additional meeting times throughout the year.

-Environmental Science is the study of the natural world and human interactions within it.
+AP Environmental Science is the study of the natural world and human interactions within it.
 The course is interdisciplinary, building on concepts in physics, chemistry, biology, earth science, and mathematics.
 The general scope of the course is investigating how the earth works, how living things interact on earth, the impacts that humans have on their environment, and the choices available to humans today regarding how we will treat our environment in the future.
 Students grapple with questions such as: How many people can the planet support?
 How do our energy needs and our use of fossil fuels impact life on earth?
 And how can we produce and use energy more sustainably?

 The course includes labs and hands-on activities, ongoing research projects and presentations.
 Specifically, students collect and assess air, soil and water samples, appraise and calculate the value of trees and build skill in the application of appropriate mathematical relationships to assess and solve problems.

-Prerequisite(s): Conceptual Physics, AP Calculus, AB or BC (or concurrent enrollment in AP Calculus, AB or BC) and Department Approval
+Prerequisite(s): Conceptual Physics, AP Calculus AB or BC (or concurrent enrollment in AP Calculus AB or BC) and Department Approval

 This deep and narrow course in Newtonian Mechanics covers kinematics, dynamics, momentum, energy, projectile motion, rotation, oscillation, and gravitation.
 The course is focused on exploring natural physical phenomena and solving problems, especially those involving calculus.
 It is designed to contain the same course material as the typical calculus-based introductory physics course and laboratory program offered at many colleges and universities.
 Students examine many real world problems that would otherwise be too difficult to solve by other means.
 Laboratory skills are also a focus, with an emphasis on student-led experimental design, and data analysis techniques such as linear regression and error propagation.